DIGITbrain/digitbrain.github.io/docs/start/deployment.md

 ## Pre-requisites

-For most DMA Tuples in DIGITbrain, a common set of Deployments will be suitable.
+For most Processes in DIGITbrain, a common set of Deployments will be suitable.
 Required IDs that describe that common set are available in the documentation that follows below.